Customer Disturbance Handling

-- Vagrants: These are individuals who wander from
+- Vagrants: Individuals who wander from place to

-place to place, appear to live on the street, attempt to enter our
+place, appear to live on the street, attempt to enter our premises

-premises to beg for a meal or just to hang out because they have no
+to beg for a meal or just to hang out because they have no other

-- Loitering: Individuals who enter the premises and
+- Loitering: Individuals who do not order anything,

-after eating, remain in the premises for an excessively long periods
+premises for an excessively long periods of time

-to the obvious detriment of an enjoyable experience for others
+unruly to the obvious detriment of an enjoyable experience for